-Lead risk assessments are conducted using a different methodology than what is used for a typical chemical risk assessment.
-For lead, biokinetic models developed by USEPA are used to predict blood lead (PbB) levels based on anticipated exposures, which are then compared to EPA default PbB levels of concern.^(128, 129) A lead risk assessment is also different from a chemical risk assessment in that it is focused solely on the evaluation of children under the age of seven, as they are considered the most sensitive and relevant age group with respect to residential lead exposures.(128-130)
+Lead risk assessments are conducted using a different methodology than that used for a typical chemical risk assessment.
+For lead, biokinetic models developed by USEPA are used to predict blood lead (PbB) levels based on anticipated exposures, which are then compared to USEPA default PbB levels of concern.^(128, 129) A lead risk assessment also differs from a chemical risk assessment in that it is focused solely on evaluating children under the age of seven, since they are considered the most sensitive and relevant age group with respect to residential lead exposures.(128-130)

-In accordance with USEPA guidelines, the Integrated Exposure Uptake Biokinetic Model for Lead in Children (IEUBK) was used to predict exposure-related PbB levels for children under the age of seven.(128-130) This is the recommended model evaluating chronic residential exposures, such as those being evaluated in this assessment.(131) It is worth noting that there are additional USEPA-advocated methods for evaluating lead exposures.
-The Adult Lead Model (ALM) can be used for adults in non-residential exposure scenarios (such as occupational).
-The ALM is similar to the IEUBK model, however it is more limited in function, as it considers adult exposures to lead in soil and dust only.^(128, 129, 131) USEPA guidance is also available for addressing intermittent and variable exposures to lead.(132)
+In accordance with USEPA guidelines, the Integrated Exposure Uptake Biokinetic Model for Lead in Children (IEUBK) was used to predict exposure-related PbB levels for children under the age of seven.(128-130) This model is recommended for evaluating chronic residential exposures, such as those being evaluated in this assessment.(131) It is worth noting that there are additional USEPA-advocated methods for evaluating lead exposures.
+The Adult Lead Model (ALM), for example, can be used for adults in non-residential exposure scenarios (such as occupational).
+The ALM is similar to the IEUBK model; however, it is more limited in function, since it considers adult exposures to lead in soil and dust only.^(128, 129, 131) USEPA guidance is also available for addressing intermittent and variable exposures to lead.(132)